StewedDownSteve/ProjectManagment_FS_App/README.md

-# Project Managment App!
+# Project Management App!
 Welcome to my scalable MERN stack-based project management CRUD app!
-This application empowers users to effortlessly manage projects, their statuses, and connected customers with ease.
+This application empowers users to effortlessly manage projects, and their statuses, and connect customers with ease.

 **Link to project:** http://recruiters-love-seeing-live-demos.com/